Our History

 1937

-The Partnership buys Waitrose and a chain of ten shops from Wallace Waite
+The Partnership bought Waitrose Ltd; a chain of ten grocery and provision shops established by Wallace Waite and Arthur Rose in 1908.

 Scanned Document